How To Elope In Big Sur (2025 Update)

 Find a Place to Stay in Big Sur

 The good thing about planning a Big Sur elopement is that there are so many lodging spots to choose from.
-Where you decide to stay for your elopement all depends on the vibe you want to experience.
+Where you decide to stay for your elopement, all depends on the vibe you want to experience.
 Popular lodging options include a hotel or resort, an Airbnb, and even campsites!
 Your Big Sur elopement can be as glam or as adventurous as you want!
 Below is a list of some of my favorite Big Sur hotels that can also double as your getting ready/ceremony/reception spot!

 Set A Big Sur Elopement Budget